ucldc/ucldc-docs/index.md

 title: Overview
 ---

-The UC Libraries Digital Collection (UCLDC) is a technical platform for managing, aggregating, and sharing digital collections from libraries, archives, and museums at all ten UC campuses and across California.
+The University of California Libraries Digital Collection (UCLDC) is a technical platform for managing, aggregating, and sharing digital collections from libraries, archives, and museums at all ten UC campuses and across California.
 This site contains policies and procedures for content providers.
 Use the links at right and the guides above to navigate to topics of interest.

 The UCLDC platform comprises two major components.

-Harvest and dissemination
+Harvest & Dissemination
 -------------------------------
 ***
 The UCLDC platform aggregates disparate digital collections across the State of California, by way of an item-level metadata harvest from host websites and repositories into a Common Index.
 It then exposes the data stored in the Common Index to three public access points: